Kavya2099/Kavya2099/README.md

 ### Hello 👋

-I'm a **self-taught Data Science Enthusiast** with a technical background in Testing.
+I'm a **self-taught Data & AI Enthusiast** with a technical background in Testing.
 I'm interested in learning more about Data Science concepts.

-I use Python for creating Machine Learning projects.I use Google Colab and Kaggle platforms in my learning journey.
+I use Python for creating Machine Learning projects.I use Google Colab, VS code and Kaggle platforms in my learning journey.

 ### Connect with me